 Prospect Street & Cadman Plaza East → if you are already a bit closer to the waterfront in Brooklyn, it may make more sense to begin the walk a bit further down the pathway at the corner of Prospect Street and Cadman Plaza East (aka Washington Street).
 At this intersection, you will arrive at an underpass, where you will be directed up a staircase and right onto the Brooklyn Bridge pedestrian pathway.

-Brooklyn Bridge Promenade on Centre Street → on the Manhattan side there really is just one main entrance on the Brooklyn Bridge Promenade directly next to Centre Street.
-If you make your way to the New York City Hall area, just head to the eastern part of it, where you will then cross the street and onto the promenade itself.
+Brooklyn Bridge Promenade on Centre Street → if you make your way to the New York City Hall area, just head to the eastern part of it, where you will then cross Centre Street and onto the promenade itself.
 From here just walk straight along the pathway and onto the bridge.

 3) Which Way to Walk on the Brooklyn Bridge for Sunrise?